or Sign in using Facebook

 Get personal recommendations & stay informed about what's best for your pet's health

-Famotidine should be administered only under the supervision of a veterinarian.
+Famotidine is a pet prescription primarily used in the treatment of stomach (gastric) and intestinal ulcers.
+Gastric ulcer results in the break or erosion in the lining of the esophagus, stomach, or small intestines.
+The severity of the ulcer depends on the depth of the erosion.An anti-ulcer drug, Famotidine belongs to the histamine receptor-2 blocker class.
+The secretion of gastric acid occurs when H-2 receptors present in the cell membranes of stomach cells are stimulated.
+By blocking the H-2 receptors, gastric acid will not be secreted, thus helping the ulcer heal.Famotidine should be administered only under the supervision of a veterinarian.
 This drug also plays an important role in the treatment and/or prophylaxis of gastric, abomasal and duodenal ulcers, uremic gastritis, stress-related or drug-induced erosive gastritis, esophagitis, duodenal gastric reflux, and esophageal reflux.
 Famotidine also assists in the treatment of stomach inflammation caused by kidney failure and helps in combating acid reflux disease to reduce injury to the esoaddphagus.
 Dogs and cats suffering from mast cell tumors can be treated with Famotidine as these tumors could result in massive secretion of histamine.